astraaxd/FNAD_Five_Nights_At_Diddys/README.md

 # FNAD

-cool diddy pedo game woah on chromebooks web
+super uh cool fnaf fangame on html and javascript that makes it so u can uh escape diddy!!!!!!!!